The G. Barrie Landry Child Protection Professional Training program

 TRAINING LOGISTICS AND APPLICATION

-The application process for 2023 is now closed.
-The applications for next year’s program are expected to be available late summer of 2023.Ā To learn more about the program please see the 2023 brochure.
-Please email Rebecca Shin, Director of the Child Protection Program and FXB Center Strategy Officer, at rebeccashin@hsph.harvard.edu to request an application for your organization/team.
+The application for the 2025 program is now available.
+See the brochure for more details about the program.
+Please feel free to email Rebecca Shin, Director of the Child Protection Program, at rebeccashin@hsph.harvard.edu to request an application for your organization/team.